Adelaide Free Bikes

 Various information and services are available at local libraries, often in other languages.

-Provides a range of services including information and referral, emergency assistance, financial counselling, pro bono financial advisory clinic, no interest loan scheme, and bargain centre.
+The Magdalene Centre provides a range of services including information and referral, emergency assistance, financial counseling, pro bono financial advisory clinic, no interest loan scheme, and bargain centre.
 For those on low incomes.
-Run by the Parish of St Mary Magdalene Moore Street, the Cathedral Church, and Anglicare.
+Run by the Parish of St Mary Magdalene Moore Street, the Cathedral Church, and Anglicare SA.

 Migrant Health Service

 The Migrant Health Service provides free, culturally sensitive health care to recently arrived refugees and asylum seekers in the early resettlement period.

 At: 21 Market Street, Adelaide

 Tel: 1800 635 566 / 8237 3900

 Red Cross Migration Support Programs provide services to asylum seekers living in the community, as well as others affected by migration.

 Tel: 1800 733 276

 The Migration Museum works towards the preservation, understanding and enjoyment of South Australia's diverse cultures by providing a. place to discover the many identities of the people of South Australia through the stories of individuals and communities.